agritheory/beam/beam/docs/listview.md

  - Is the barcode recognized?
  - What doctype is it associated with?

-For example, when an Item is scanned while viewing the Item list, the user is routed to record for that Item:
+For example, when an Item is scanned while viewing the Item list, the user is routed to the record for that Item:

 | Scanned Doctype | Listview              | Action | Target |
 |-----------------|-----------------------|--------|--------|